Esri/esri-leaflet-geocoder/README.md

 ## Cost

 1. User search for individual locations within web applications is defined by Esri as *Geosearch* and it is free.
 [Credits](https://developers.arcgis.com/credits/) are only consumed when you store results permanently.
-2. To store geocoding results, pass `forStorage: true` and a valid access token.
+2. To store geocoding results, pass `forStorage: true` and a valid access token (see [#207](https://github.com/Esri/esri-leaflet-geocoder/issues/207#issuecomment-418763785)).
 3. You are not allowed to generate revenue while on a free ArcGIS Developer plan.
-4. If your application might generate more than 1 million searches in a month, please [contact us](http://www.esri.com/about-esri/contact).
+4. If your application generates more than 1 million searches in a month, please [contact us](http://www.esri.com/about-esri/contact).

 * [ArcGIS for Developers Terms of Use FAQ](https://developers.arcgis.com/en/terms/faq/)
 * [ArcGIS Online World Geocoder documentation](http://resources.arcgis.com/en/help/arcgis-rest-api/#/Single_input_field_geocoding/02r300000015000000/)

 ## Licensing
-Copyright 2018 Esri
+Copyright &copy; 2013-2018 Esri

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.